 Rent a car in Croatia with Sixt and take in its contrasts between natural beauty, stunning coastlines, history and architecture.
 You will love our Sixt customer service and top-brand vehicles that range from saloons to luxury models along with affordable rates for every budget.
 Read on for destination tips and travel ideas to make your holiday and car rental in Croatia run smoothly.

-With nearly two dozen airport, hotel, station and city branches we can offer great car hire deals in Croatia along with easy online booking.
+With nearly two dozen airport, hotel, rail station and city centre branches we can offer great car hire deals in Croatia along with easy online booking.
 And, if your plans alter it is easy to change or cancel reservations.
-Browse the map above to pinpoint Croatia's main airports, cities, natural beauties and historic sites along with some iconic film locations.
+Browse this page to hear about Croatia's natural beauties and historic sites along with some iconic film locations.
 Rent a car in Croatia and they are all within easy reach.

 Our rental fleet in Croatia contains premium vehicles supplied by trusted brands like Audi, BMW, Jaguar and Mercedes-Benz.
 On the bookings page, organise one-way car rentals and select automatic transmissions as well as adding extras.
 Our optional range includes Sat Navs, Internet-to-go, child seats and Winter tyres.

 All driving licences are accepted.
 If it is in a non-Roman alphabet, you will need an International Driver's Permit (IDP).
 If issued in a country that is not part of the Vienna Convention on Road Traffic you will need to download our Sixt self-translation form.

 For car hire in Croatia a valid driving licence must have been held for at least two years.

 Your Sixt rental vehicle is supplied with a full tank of fuel, this must be returned full or charges will apply.
 Alternatively, purchase a full tank and return it empty.
 No refunds are made for unused fuel.